xsampedro/quantum3_docs/output/quantum3/addons/bot-sdk/shared-concepts.md

 With AIFunction Nodes, it is possible to pre-define "Getter" nodes of a variety of types.
 The main purpose of this is to make it possible to create specific nodes which will return values accordingly to your game specific needs.

-The base types for the AIFunction Nodes are:

-- AIFunctionByte;
-- AIFunctionBool;
-- AIFunctionInt;
-- AIFunctionFP;
-- AIFunctionFPVector2;
-- AIFunctionFPVector3;
-- AIFunctionEntityRef
+The base `AIFunction` class is generic and supports mainly the types: byte, bool, int, FP, FPVector2, FPVector3, EntityRef and AssetRef.

-To create your own AIFunction nodes, just inherit from any of the classes above and implement the abstract `Exectue()` method.
-Here is a sample AIFunction node which will return the position of some some Entity stored in a custom component:
+To create your own AIFunction nodes, create a new class that implements the desired abstract type and implement the desired `Exectue()` method (there is a `Frame` and a `FrameThreadSafe` version).
+Here is a sample AIFunction node that returns the position of an Entity referenced in a custom component:

 C#